-Most of the recipes served at lunch are taken from Food for Thought by Vanessa Kimbell.
-You can buy a copy and bring it with you to be signed if you like, or I usually have some here at the school for sale.
+Many of the recipes served at lunch are taken from Vanessa’s 2nd book Food for Thought You can buy a copy and bring it with you to be signed if you like, or I usually have some here at the school for sale.

 By using whatever herbs are in season, you can make this fresh, vibrant and versatile paste almost all year round, particularly if you can keep a few things growing in pots on a sunny windowsill, to extend the normal growing season you’d have in your garden.